 Meals of Love

 Give our families a taste of home

-*Note: If the date you have in mind is not available, we welcome you to donate a meal that can be frozen and used on a day when we do not have volunteers scheduled to come in and cook.
+It’s easy to sign up!
+Simply create a free account on our Meal Train calendar and schedule a time that works for you and your group.
+If the date you have in mind is not available, we welcome you to donate a meal that can be frozen and served on a day when there is not a meal planned.

-Here are a few quick tips for our Meals of Love program:
+Here are a few quick tips: